sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 </item>
 ```

-Alternatively, an application that uses Sparkle's standard user interface may implement [-[SPUStandardUserDriverDelegate standardUserDriverShowVersionHistoryForAppcastItem:]](/documentation/api-reference/Protocols/SPUStandardUserDriverDelegate.html#/c:objc(pl)SPUStandardUserDriverDelegate(im)standardUserDriverShowVersionHistoryForAppcastItem:) to show full offline or in-app release notes to the user.
+Alternatively, if you use Sparkle's standard user interface you may implement [-[SPUStandardUserDriverDelegate standardUserDriverShowVersionHistoryForAppcastItem:]](/documentation/api-reference/Protocols/SPUStandardUserDriverDelegate.html#/c:objc(pl)SPUStandardUserDriverDelegate(im)standardUserDriverShowVersionHistoryForAppcastItem:) to show full offline or in-app release notes to the user.
+If you want to hide the version history instead, you can use [-[SPUStandardUserDriverDelegate standardUserDriverShouldShowVersionHistoryForAppcastItem:]](/documentation/api-reference/Protocols/SPUStandardUserDriverDelegate.html#/c:objc(pl)SPUStandardUserDriverDelegate(im)standardUserDriverShouldShowVersionHistoryForAppcastItem:).

 ## Adapting release notes based on currently installed version